-The first actor to sign a contract for a minimum salary of $1 million for appearing in a single film was Elizabeth Taylor for her 1963 starring role in “Cleopatra”.
+The first actress to sign a contract for a guaranteed minimum salary of $1 million for appearing in a single film was Elizabeth Taylor for her 1963 starring role in “Cleopatra”.
 Her complicated contract gave her, among other things, 10% of the gross profits in addition to a one million dollar salary which increased if she was required to work more than a certain number of weeks.
 She would ultimately receive $7 million for being in the movie.

 Now that you have your simple answer, let’s muddy the water…

 Annual salaries, especially during the silent–film era, were often astronomical.

 For instance, in 1914 Mary Pickford renewed her lucrative contract with Famous Players and received:

 - Half the profits from her films

 - A $10,000 per week minimum